-For the major or minor in Art, see the Art section of this Bulletin.
+For information on the major and minor in ART please go to the Art page of this bulletin.

 REQUIREments FOR THE A.B. in ART HISTORY